 The new Influence Map report shows that the five largest oil companies continue to disseminate disinformation to present themselves to the public as environmentally responsible companies, while at the same time lobbying the decision maker for fossil fuels continuously.
 The report reveals a systematic mismatch between “green” public communication and lobbying activities.

-The Influence Map report reveals that the so-called Big Oil companies (BP, Shell, Chevron, ExxonMobil, and TotalEnergies) are conducting a spread of disinformation to present an environmentally responsible public image, while continuously lobbying governments and decision-makers to ensure that countries remain locked on fossil fuels for decades to come.
+The Influence Map report reveals that the so-called Big Oil companies (BP, ExxonMobil, Chevron, Shell and TotalEnergies) are spreading disinformation to present an environmentally responsible public image, while continuously lobbying governments and decision-makers to ensure that countries remain locked on fossil fuels for decades to come.

 Big Oil continues to invest in oil and gas